alanmitchell/mini-monitor/docs/source/software.rst

     # Reboots if Last Post was too long ago
     CHECK_LAST_POST = False

-The Mini-Monitor can be configured to automatically reboot itself every so often, which can add to the stability of the system when unforeseen problems are occurring.
+The Mini-Monitor can be configured to automatically reboot itself on a schedule, which can add to the stability of the system when unforeseen problems are occurring.
 The value of ``REBOOT_DAYS`` is expressed in days, and we have typically chosen to reboot every two days.
 If the setting is set to 0, the Mini-Monitor will never intentionally reboot.

 If ``CHECK_ERROR_CT`` is set to True, the Mini-Monitor will reboot if the number of errors occurring in the application are too high.
-If ``CHECK_LAST_POST`` is True, a reboot will occur if the Mini-Monitor is not successfully posting readings to the BMON server.
+If ``CHECK_LAST_POST`` is set to True, a reboot will occur if the Mini-Monitor is not successfully posting readings to the BMON server.

 Settings related to Logging Errors, Warnings, and Operational Information